Alpha Group (Ukraine): History

-Post breakup of the USSR
+After the dissolution of the Soviet Union

 The Kyiv territorial unit of Group "A" was converted into Service "C" of the Security Service of Ukraine (SBU) in 1992.
 Nevertheless, it has continued to be informally called "Alpha", until June 23, 1994, when by the decree of the President of Ukraine on the basis of service "C" of the SBU was created Directorate "A" (Alpha).
 At this point in the SBU's groups "A" consists of five offices and regional offices based in each regional center of Ukraine.